Ryrden/ICMC-SSC0540/Lab 04/activity.md

 17. Can you tell whether your browser downloaded the two images serially, or whether they were downloaded from the two web sites in parallel?
 Explain

-    **R:**
+    **R:** The download time of the two images is 0.90 seconds apart and the GET request for the second image is made after the response of the first image, so the browser downloaded the two images serially.

 ## HTTP Authentication - Questions

 18. What is the server’s response (status code and phrase) in response to the initial HTTP GET message from your browser?

     **R:** The server's response is 401 Unauthorized

 19. When your browser’s sends the HTTP GET message for the second time, what new field is included in the HTTP GET message?

     **R:** Last-Modified, ETag and Accept-Ranges headers